-Course DescriptionTo maintain energy and positive focus, it’s critical for women in leadership roles to maintain a healthy and productive balance between their professional and personal lives.
+Course DescriptionTo maintain energy and positive focus, it’s critical for women in leadership roles to cultivate a healthy and productive balance between their professional and personal lives.
 In this course, Professor Deborah Streeter examines the typical work-life balance conflicts that interfere with productivity and happiness.
-Students will also examine ways to create various checks to ensure they stay in balance, allowing them to move forward effectively, focusing energy on the tasks that will have the greatest positive impact.
+Students will also examine ways to create various checks to ensure they stay in balance, allowing them to move forward effectively and focus energy on the tasks that will have the greatest positive impact.

 Faculty AuthorDeborah Streeter

 Benefits to the Learner

 - Identify work-life balance conflicts and their consequences